Welcome Visitor Friday, December 27, 2024

 BioTN was co-founded in 2007 by the aforementioned Sam Lynch and Leslie Wisner-Lynch DDS DMsc.
 In addition to their overlapping entrepreneurial careers, the couple's nonprofit service roles have included his once serving president of the Life Science Tennessee trade association and her serving as Interim CEO of TTDC dba LaunchTN, then and now a subsidiary of Tennessee Economic and Community Development (TNECD).

-Sam Lynch's most recent entrepreneurial venture Lynch Regenerative Medicine, and through its LRM Aesthetics subsidiary offers its aeriessence skin rejuvenation product.
+Sam Lynch's most recent entrepreneurial venture Lynch Regenerative Medicine, which through its LRM Aesthetics subsidiary offers its aeriessence skin rejuvenation product.

 His earlier ventures included BioMimetic Therapeutics, which sold to Wright Medical in 2013.
 Two years ago, Lynch sold his Lynch Biologics to Geistlich Pharma North America, the Princeton, N.J.-based sub of a Switzerland-based company.